-Corowa, a classic Murray River country town, has all the makings for a holiday that will leave lasting memories.
-Soak up the mild Mediterranean weather and sample local gourmet food and wine.
+Soak up the classic Murray River lifestyle in the towns of Corowa and little neighbour Wahgunyah, which lies across the water in Victoria.
+Revel in the mild Mediterranean climate and sample local gourmet food and wine.
 Learn about the nation's history and leap into an adventure-filled holiday, full of water-based fun and adrenalin-charged sports like skydiving and gliding.

 Up, down and around

-Experience the rush of skydiving from 12,000 feet up or gliding in a light aircraft from the Corowa or Tocumwal aerodromes, where perfect thermals create idea conditions for unpowered flights.
+Experience the rush of skydiving from 12,000 feet up or gliding in a light aircraft from the Corowa aerodrome, where perfect thermals create idea conditions for unpowered flights.
 Prefer water sports?
 Take your pick of waterskiing, boating and swimming at the Corowa Lagoon.

 Birthplace of Federation